Shen-Language/shen-cl/README.md

 Startup scripts can be specified on the command line by preceding them with a `-l` flag.
 If any startup scripts are specified this way, they will be loaded in order and then `(exit 0)` will be called.
 If none are, the Shen REPL will start as usual.
 Either way, all command line arguments will be accessible with `(command-line)`.

-When starting Shen via `make`, command line arguments can be passed through like this: `make run-sbcl Args="-l bootstrap.shen otherthing --option 123"`.
+When starting Shen via `make`, command line arguments can be passed through like this: `make run-sbcl Args="-l bootstrap.shen -flag`.